Itching in Dogs

 A recent study of 314 dogs from 4 countries shows that most normal dogs lick/chew the paws, rub the face, sneeze, shake the head, or scoot less than a few times per week.
 In this study, it was very unlikely for a normal dog to have these behaviors more than once daily.
 So if your pet exhibits these behaviors more than once daily, that warrants further investigation to see if there is an underlying condition triggering these behaviors.
 Licking or scratching to the point of hair thinning, red skin, or scabs on the skin is not normal.

 There are many reasons for dogs to be itchy.

 Bacterial infection (most commonly staphylococcus bacteria; “staph” infection)

 Fungal infection (Malassezia yeast or dermatophytes (ringworm) infection)

 Skin cancer called epitheliotropic lymphoma

-This dog is licking its feet due to a yeast infection caused by allergies.
+This dog is licking its feet due to a yeast infection caused by Atopic dermatitis.

-This dog has a staph infection secondary to allergies.
+This dog has a staph infection secondary to atopic dermatitis.